rawworks-nl/education-github-introduction/README.md

     * Start by cloning the repository to your local machine.
     * Create a new branch: Always create a new branch before starting any work.
     * Make changes: Now you can make any changes you need to make to the 'local branch' files on your laptop.
     * Stage changes: Once you have made your changes, you need to stage them.
-Make sure to stage all the files which are related to specific functionality, see `breaking commits`. __---- NEEDS LINK TO RELEVANT ITEM ----__
+Make sure to stage all the files which are related to specific functionality.
     * Commit changes: Once you have staged your changes, you can commit them in your local git clone.
 Remember to add a meaningful commit message that describes the changes you made.
     * Merge changes: If you are working in a team, someone else may have made changes to the same branch.
 In that case, you will need to merge their changes with yours before pushing.
     * Push changes: Finally, you need to push your changes to the remote repository.
 This makes your changes available to others, publicly or privately.